goncy/create-appncy/templates/next-eslint-ts-tw/extras/libsql/LIBSQL.md

 ```bash
 pnpm drizzle-kit push:sqlite
 ```
+> [!WARNING]
+> If you get a `Transforming const to the configured target environment ("es5") is not supported yet` error, ensure the `target` in your `tsconfig.json` is set to at least `es6`.

-> Run this command anytime your schema changes.
+Ensure to run this command anytime your schema changes.

 ## 4. Run Drizzle studio
 Let's add some data using Drizzle Studio: